innolitics/rdm/rdm/init_files/documents/software_plan.md

     [[:This section fulfills 62304:5.8.7.a and 62304:5.8.7.b; note that documentation and configuration items are archived automatically due to the fact that they are stored in Git]]

-**Output:** Archived software release artifacts, release record, and documentation
+**Outputs:** Archived software release artifacts, release record, and documentation

 **Verified by:** Not Applicable